Last Year (video game)

-Last Year: The Nightmare is an asymmetric survival horror video game developed by Canadian studio Elastic Games.
+Last Year is an asymmetric survival horror video game developed by Canadian studio Elastic Games and currently owned by Undaunted Games.
 It was released for Microsoft Windows on 18 December 2018, distributed via Discord and later via Steam.

 Gameplay

-Set in a high school in 1996, the game pits five Classmates against a Fiend who can switch between three of four characters: The Giant, The Slasher, The Spider, and The Strangler.
+Set in a high school in 1996, the game pits five Classmates against a Fiend who can switch between three of four characters: The Giant, The Slasher, The Spider and The Strangler.
 Classmates roam the map completing a variety of objectives in order to escape, while the Fiend tries to stop them from doing so.
 The Fiend is able to despawn and respawn outside the Classmates' line of sight with an ability called "predator mode".
 This mode also allows them to place traps for unsuspecting classmates.